request/request-promise-native/README.md

 `request` is defined as a peer-dependency and thus has to be installed separately.

+## Migration from `request-promise` to `request-promise-native`

+1. Go through the [migration instructions](https://github.com/request/request-promise#migration-from-v3-to-v4) to upgrade to `request-promise` v4.
+2. Ensure that you don't use Bluebird-specific features on the promise returned by your request calls.
+In particular, you can't use `.finally(...)` anymore.
+3. You are done.

 ## Contributing

 To set up your development environment: